Members Area

 • A nomination letter.
 This may be in the form of a self-statement if self-nominating.

-• Up to four letters of support from a variety of references, including at least one from a professional in the field of sport and exercise psychology noting the impact of the member’s work.
+• Up to four letters of support from a variety of references, including at least one from a professional in the field of sport and performance psychology noting the impact of the member’s work.

 • Each letter for support may be no more than two (2) pages single-spaced.